**May 2020: Please note that this webpage is currently under review as some of the information is out-of-date.**

 Outside of mandatory workshops, academic sessions are resident driven and organized.

 The sessions will include workshops and academic presentations.
 They are designed to allow the residents to identify academic topics of interest.
-Each first year resident is required to attend a total of 12 journal clubs and senior residents 9 in order to be promoted.

 Below are the topics to be covered over a 2-year residency program (as of 2 November 2012).
 CASTED, CBT and Hemodynamics courses are held once every two years.